Sustainable workwear made in the Netherlands

 - Start-ups & small brands that want to test with low volume

-- Organizations that primarily want quality, representative workwear, locally produced in the Netherlands
+- Organizations that primarily want qualitative, representative workwear, locally produced in the Netherlands

 Whether sustainability is your main reason or not: with local production, good materials, and thoughtful design, you automatically take a step towards responsible workwear.